microtrain/bootcamp/01-DevEnvironment/04-LAMPStack.md

 The first line is just a comment so that you or future dev, admin's, etc will know/remember why that line is there.

-Now you will want to restart Apache to upadate the configuration.
+Now you will want to restart Apache to update the configuration.
 ```sh
 sudo systemctl restart apache2
 ```

 * [```service```](http://manpages.ubuntu.com/manpages/zesty/man8/service.8.html) - Apache runs a service so all this command does is tell the system to restart the Apache service.

 Open a browser and type _localhost/phpmyadmin_ into the address bar.
 If you see a login page for phpmyadmin then the configuration was successful.
-Let's go ahead and login using MySQL's root credentials.
-Smile, you just installed and configured your first web application.
+Let's go ahead and log in using MySQL's root credentials.
+Now smile!
+You just installed and configured your first web application.
 While this configuration is fine for a dev environment, you will not want to run this configuration in a production environment.
-Checkout my post for hardening your phpMyAdmin [PhpMyAdmin Post Configuration](https://jasonsnider.com/posts/view/phpmyadmin-post-configuration)
+Check out my post for hardening your phpMyAdmin [PhpMyAdmin Post Configuration](https://jasonsnider.com/posts/view/phpmyadmin-post-configuration)

 # [Composer](https://getcomposer.org/)

-Composer is package manager for PHP libraries.
+Composer is a package manager for PHP libraries.
 We will git into the details later, for now, let's just install it.
 ```sh
 sudo apt install composer
 ```

-We have installed several packages, this will be a good time to make sure all of out repositories are still up to date.
+We have installed several packages, this will be a good time to make sure all of our repositories are still up to date.

 ```
 sudo apt update